Rodielm/siimple/README.md

 ### Looking for support?

-For questions and support please join our [Gitter chat](https://gitter.im/siimple/siimple) or tweet us at [@siimplecss](https://twitter.com/siimplecss).
+For questions and support please join our [Discussions forum](https://github.com/siimple/siimple/discussions) or tweet us at [@siimplecss](https://twitter.com/siimplecss).

 ### How is this repository structured?

 The **siimple** repository is managed as a monorepo with [many packages](/packages).

-### Where are the docs?

-The documentation of public packages of this monorepo is available at [docs.siimple.xyz](https://docs.siimple.xyz).

 ### How to report a bug or request a feature for a package?